mozilla/explainers/eyedropper-input.md

-# EyeDropper as &lt;input> explainer
+# EyeDropper as `<input>` explainer

 Author: [Simon Pieters](https://github.com/zcorpan)

 ## User problems to be solved

 Users want to be able to pick a color from the screen, e.g. in a painting or photo editor web app in order to use a color from the current canvas/photo or possibly from another application.
 Typically this is done with a button to activate “eyedropper mode” where the cursor becomes an eyedropper to pick a color.
-Existing web APIs don’t provide a way to read pixel data outside of &lt;canvas>.
+Existing web APIs don’t provide a way to read pixel data outside of `<canvas>`.

 ## Methodology for approaching & evaluating solutions

 Research the UX of existing eyedropper color selectors in native apps and web apps.
 Is it activated from a button, keyboard shortcut, etc?
 Is it closed when a color is picked, or stays open?
 How are non-sRGB colors handled?
 Can colors outside the viewport be picked?
 Are colors picked continuously while hovering, or only when clicking?
 Make sure the proposed solution is sufficiently rich to be adopted, but also doesn’t introduce privacy or security issues.

-The proposed solution should be such that it does not duplicate effort when improving aspects of other color features, e.g. wide gamut for &lt;input type=color>.
+The proposed solution should be such that it does not duplicate effort when improving aspects of other color features, e.g. wide gamut for `<input type=color>`.
 Ideally, the proposed solution will build on and work with existing color features in the platform.

 The proposed solution should be easy to use and style declaratively without needing to implement a custom button with JS, and advance our [vision for the Declarative Web](https://www.mozilla.org/en-US/about/webvision/full/#thedeclarativeweb).

 ## Prior features and proposals

-[Proposal: &lt;input type=color> hint for eyedropper-only](https://github.com/whatwg/html/issues/5584) was filed in May 2020, and is essentially the same as the proposal in this explainer.
+[Proposal: `<input type=color>` hint for eyedropper-only](https://github.com/whatwg/html/issues/5584) was filed in May 2020, and is essentially the same as the proposal in this explainer.

 [The EyeDropper API proposal](https://github.com/MicrosoftEdge/MSEdgeExplainers/blob/main/EyeDropper/explainer.md) was created in August 2020, which was [moved to WICG](https://github.com/wicg/eyedropper-api/) in August 2021.
-The &lt;input type=color> proposal was closed without further discussion.
+The `<input type=color>` proposal was closed without further discussion.
 [Chromium shipped EyeDropper API in M95](https://chromestatus.com/feature/6304275594477568).

 [iam-medvedev/eyedropper-polyfill](https://github.com/iam-medvedev/eyedropper-polyfill) is a JS-based polyfill for the EyeDropper API.